amitrajaraman/notes/hs-101/macro.md

 _Fischer's ideal index_ is equal to the geometric mean of these two indices.

 When the prices of different goods are changing differently, the Laspeyres index tends to overstate the increase in cost of living.
 This is because it does not take into account that consumers can replace more expensive items with less expensive items.
 Conversely, the Paasche index tends to understate the increase in cost of living.
-While it takes the substitution effect into account, but does not take into account the decrease in the consumers' welfare resulting from this substitution.
+While it takes the substitution effect into account, but does not take into account the decrease in the consumers' welfare resulting from this substitution (because we take a fixed basket of goods).
+This issue is known as _substitution bias_.

+As new goods are introduced, consumers have more choice so the dollar is worth more.
+Some quality change may be unmeasured.
+If the quality of a good deteriorates while its price remains the same, the value of a dollar is dropping.

-Therefore, it is difficult to compare WPI and the GDP deflator, since they are both bad in their own ways.
+Therefore, it is difficult to compare WPI (Paasche) and the GDP deflator (Laspeyres), since they are both bad in their own ways.
 They follow similar trends.

+We can compare the prices in different years as

+$$\text{Amount in today's dollars} = \text{Amount in previous year's dollars} \times \frac{\text{Price level today}}{\text{Price level in previous year}}.$$

+When we perform the above correction, we are said to _index_ the amount for inflation.

 _Unemployment rate_ is the statistic that measures the percentage of people who want to work but do not have jobs, reflecting the performance of the economy.